What You Need To Know

 Frequently Asked Questions

-How much biotin in a conditioner is effective?
+How much biotin is effective in a conditioner?

-How often should I use a biotin conditioner?
+How should I use a biotin conditioner for best results?